 Why gummies are harder than they look

-Capsules and tablets are comparatively straightforward.
-Gummies, on the other hand, are built on a cooked base that has to balance texture, stability, and consistency all at once.
-Small changes in processing or ingredient behavior can show up quickly as sticking, sweating, or a chew that turns tough over time.
+Capsules and tablets are straightforward by comparison.
+Gummies?
+They’re built on a cooked base that must balance texture, stability, and consistency simultaneously.
+A small shift in processing or ingredient behavior can cause sticking, sweating, or a chew that goes tough over time.
+A good gummy comes from tight control across multiple variables - not just a nice ingredient list.

 Start with the label (but read it like a formulator)